JanakiRamya36/SmileSync--Integrated_Dental_EHR-and-Billing_Platform/README.md

   - Procedure utilization trends
   - Visit frequency and provider productivity
   - Revenue by payer and procedure category
-- Tableau dashboard highlighting:
+- **Live Tableau dashboards connected to MySQL**, highlighting:
-  - Monthly revenue trends
+  - Real-time revenue and utilization analysis
   - Insurance mix and reimbursement patterns
   - High-volume and high-value procedures

----

-## Why This Project Matters
-SmileSync mirrors real healthcare analytics work:
-- Uses **claims-style billing logic**, not simple aggregations
-- Reflects **outpatient EHR and revenue cycle workflows**
-- Combines clinical, financial, and operational data analysis

 ---